JaserC/Nutrinote/lib/src/docs/reflection.md

 ## Citations
 The images in our app are from Google Images.
 Also, we referenced Stack Overflow for git and debugging help.
 We asked both instructors, Ben and Lauren, and other TAs to help us getting started on the camera part of the app.
 We followed some YouTube videos to help us implement the camera feature and navigation bar: https://www.youtube.com/watch?v=MSv38jO4EJk and https://www.youtube.com/watch?v=TtXER1_Cq3E.
 The icons in our app are from https://thenounproject.com.
 Some helpful articles to change our app icon are https://www.geeksforgeeks.org/flutter-changing-app-icon/ and https://pub.dev/packages/flutter_launcher_icons.
 We referenced from the Flutter docs and class materials for our code.
 We used Google Gemini API for our cloud vision API: https://ai.google.dev/.

+A chunk of code also came from a variety of past homework assignments, namely the Journal, Drawing App, and Food Finder.
+It wasn't copied code so much as the concepts and structure in which they were applied were similar.

 ## Reflection Questions
 What do you feel was the most valuable thing you learned in CSE 340 that will help you beyond this class, and why?